 A what?
 A McGuffin?
-It’s one of those odd movie terms that have equally odd purpose for it's nomenclature.
-The plot of many movies will maneuver around the McGuffin - so what IS it exactly, and why would a video producer want a McGuffin appearing in a movie?
-A McGuffin can be nearly anything, and sometimes you might not even know what it is, but it is often the stimulus or force that triggers a main character to move from a free wheeling static life to one on the road, or a way to help a hero prevent complete world destruction.
+It’s one of those odd movie terms that have equally odd purpose for its nomenclature.
+The plot of many movies will maneuver around the McGuffin.
+So what IS it exactly?
+Why would a video producer want a McGuffin appearing in a movie?
+A McGuffin can be nearly anything.
+Sometimes you might not even know what it is, but it is often the stimulus or force that triggers a main character to move from a free wheeling static life to one on the road, or a way to help a hero prevent complete world destruction.

 Loosely defined, a McGuffin is the object, person or goal that gets characters in a movie trying to find it, control it, hide it or destroy it.
-In some cases in a movie, you never find out what the McGuffin is, just that it’s important to move characters in a plot from point A to Point B.
+In some cases, you never find out what the McGuffin is.
+You just know it’s important to move characters in a plot from point A to Point B.

-R2-D2 in Star Wars, A New Hope (Episode IV): The little blue and white robot held the Death Star plans in his “rusty innards” (as C3P0 called it) and Luke, Leia and Han Solo along with many Rebel crews who killed (and died) to keep the plans from the Empire’s evil clutches.
+- R2-D2 in Star Wars, A New Hope (Episode IV): The little blue and white robot held the Death Star plans in his “rusty innards” (as C3P0 called it).
+Luke, Leia, Han Solo, and many Rebel crews killed (and died) to keep the plans from the Empire’s evil clutches.
 R2-D2 was the McGuffin – the good guys had to hide him from the bad guys who were hunting him.

-- The transfer papers in Casablanca: The papers were of little consequence to the story, which was a love story based in a wartime environment, but the papers were the trigger that brought Ilsa and Rick together – and ultimately separated them in the end.
+- The transfer papers in Casablanca: The papers were of little consequence to the story, which was a love story based in a wartime environment.
+However, the papers were the trigger that brought Ilsa and Rick together – and ultimately separated them in the end.

-- The Aztec Medallion in Pirates of the Caribbean: The Curse of the Black Pearl: Will turner had it, Elizabeth stole it, the "bad” pirates needed it to rescue their cursed souls, and Jack Sparrow (CAPTAIN Jack Sparrow) wanted it for his own selfish desire for immortality.
+- The Aztec Medallion in Pirates of the Caribbean: The Curse of the Black Pearl: Will Turner had it.
+Elizabeth stole it.
+The “bad” pirates needed it to rescue their cursed souls.
+Jack Sparrow (CAPTAIN Jack Sparrow) wanted it for his own selfish desire for immortality.

-The Tesseract in The Avengers: A "cosmic cube” that holds unmatched power and can also open doors to other worlds - the good guys find it, the bad guys steal it, the good guys need to get it back from the bad guys to prevent world domination by extraterrestrials, and many exciting battles ensue.
+- The Tesseract in The Avengers: It’s a “cosmic cube” that holds unmatched power and opens doors to other worlds.
+The good guys find it.
+The bad guys steal it.
+The good guys need to get it back from the bad guys to prevent world domination by extraterrestrials, and many exciting battles ensue.
 (Want to make your own “Cosmic Cube”? check out this DIY Tesseract video on YouTube, simple and effective.)

 - Pick one in Indiana Jones: All Indiana Jones movies have an obvious McGuffin, from the ark of the covenant in The Raiders of the Lost Ark, to the eerie glowing glass skull in The Kingdom of the Crystal Skull.
 Every Indy adventure resulted in a quest for the McGuffin.
 However, the next entry gets a bit more complicated.

-- Rosebud from Citizen Kane: This is a slightly different McGuffin because it’s not so obvious to the defined term, but Kane’s last words uttered from his last dying breath was the trigger that sent a newspaper reporter on a mission to find who or what Rosebud was.
+- Rosebud from Citizen Kane: This is a slightly different McGuffin because it’s not so obvious to the defined term.
+Nevertheless, Kane’s last words uttered from his last dying breath was the trigger that sent a newspaper reporter on a mission to find who or what Rosebud was.
 Rosebud can be defined as an inactive McGuffin.